 As part of the project the Waikato regional team are delivering:

-• 2 x 66m Single Span Bridges: To link the different Peacockes development areas the project has seen two NZ leading 'super lifts' in the launch of the ~100T bridges, all completed by the giant Liebherr 550T crawler crane to avoid any need to enter the Gullies.
+2 x 66m Single Span Bridges: To link the different Peacockes development areas the project has seen two NZ leading 'super lifts' in the launch of the ~100T bridges, all completed by the giant Liebherr 550T crawler crane to avoid any need to enter the Gul

-• Bikes on Pipes (on Bridges): The asphalt shared user path running alongside the wastewater pipeline and across the bridges has earned the project its catchy name.
-This path encourages cycling and walking, promoting sustainable transportation options while also connecting the Peacocke development to the greater Hamilton wastewater network through innovative, consolidated and creative engineering.
-How many projects deliver three major forms of public benefits in one go!
+Bikes on Pipes (on Bridges): The asphalt shared user path running alongside the wastewater pipeline and across the bridges has earned the project its catchy name.
+This path encourages cycling and walking, promoting sustainable transportation options while

-• Active Transport Corridor: Over 1.4 kilometers of new shared user path will give active transport opportunities throughout the future Peacockes development.
-This vital connection will facilitate smoother traffic flow, benefiting residents, commuters, and businesses alike.
+Active Transport Corridor: Over 1.4 kilometers of new shared user path will give active transport opportunities throughout the future Peacockes development.
+This vital connection will facilitate smoother traffic flow, benefiting residents, commuters, and

-• Environmental Stewardship: The project prioritizes environmental conservation due to the sensitive ecological area for the scope of works.
+Environmental Stewardship: The project prioritizes environmental conservation due to the sensitive ecological area for the scope of works.
 Construction has focused on ensuring minimal disruption to the fauna and flora of the surrounding environment.
-This has included extensive bat surveys and lizard monitoring throughout works.
+This

 Protecting the Gullies